 The lawyers in our team are expert advisors, skilled advocates and negotiators, have extensive experience in the process of collaborative law and are trained mediators.
 We have all the skills to deal with your issues using the process that best suits your circumstances, and will help you choose the best way forward.

-Jeremy is a caring and motivated lawyer, who puts children first in his advice to clients.
-Coming from a background of representing children in the High Court in complex, often highly conflicted disputes, Jeremy is adept at navigating difficult cases.
-He is highly respected as an arbitrator and mediator.
+Jeremy is caring and motivated and puts children first in his advice.
+He is highly respected as an arbitrator and mediator and has a specialist background representing children in the High Court in complex, highly conflicted disputes.
 More

 01223 224388 | Email